 Despite the challenges posed by successive provincial and federal governments, our police services have survived as a result of strong leadership and the commitment of First Nation officers.

 At present, forensics nursing is an emerging field in Canada, recognized by the Canadian Nurses Federation, and taught in a growing number of schools.
 Nurses in the day-to-day work in hospitals in Canada are involved in forensic nursing usually without having specialized training.
-Nurses in emergency rooms and trauma units are dealing with public health issues and interacting with criminal cases such as gunshot wounds or sexual assaults.

 There are those who roam the roads looking for victims.
 The ruse might be a broken down car, or a person in need of directions.
 Simply, a hitchiker disappears.
 Small villages and towns dot the rugged landscape